Daita-Corp/claude-code/debug-deployment.md

      - Add missing API keys to `.env`
      - Fix code errors in agent files
      - Update dependencies in `requirements.txt`
-     - Adjust configuration in `daita-project.yaml`
+     - Adjust configuration in `Daita-project.yaml`
    - Ask if user wants you to apply the fixes

 10. **Apply fixes and redeploy**:
     - If user agrees, make the necessary code/config changes
-    - Run `daita test` to verify fixes work locally
+    - Run `Daita test` to verify fixes work locally
     - Use `/ship` command to redeploy safely

 ## Alternative Diagnostics